Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression: SSNAL Method for Dual Problem ( )

 which is determined by inverting a much smaller $r\times r$ matrix.
-In this case, the total computational costs for solving the Newton linear system (\ref{New-lin}) is $\O(r^2(n+r))$, which is greatly reduced because $r$ is sufficiently small.
+In this case, the total computational cost for solving the Newton linear system (\ref{New-lin}) is $\O(r^2(n+r))$, which is greatly reduced because $r$ is sufficiently small.